pyeventsourcing/esdbclient/README.md

 ## Catch-up subscriptions

-A "catch-up subscription" can be used to receive already recorded events, but it will also return events that are recorded after the subscription was started.
+"Catch-up" subscriptions can be used to receive events that have been recorded in the database, and also events that are recorded after a subscription was started.

-The method `subscribe_all_events()` starts a catch-up subscription to receive all events in the database.
+The method `subscribe_all_events()` starts a catch-up subscription to receive all events that have been and will be recorded in the database.
 The method `subscribe_stream_events()` starts a catch-up subscription to receive events from a specific stream.

-Catch-up subscriptions are simply a streaming gRPC call which is kept open by the server, with newly recorded events sent to the client as the client iterates over the subscription.
+Catch-up subscriptions encapsulate a streaming gRPC call which is kept open by the server, with newly recorded events sent to the client as the client iterates over the subscription response.

 Many catch-up subscriptions can be created, concurrently or successively, and all will receive all the recorded events they have been requested to receive.

-Received recorded events are instances of the `RecordedEvent` class (see below).
+The received recorded event object are instances of the `RecordedEvent` class (see below).
-Recorded event objects have a commit position, amonst other attributes.

 ### How to implement exactly-once event processing